crossbario/crossbar-examples/event-history/README.md

 * The "store" section defines a memory backed store - that is a store which is transient across restarts of Crossbar.io.
 * The "event-history" section contains a list of URIs or URI patterns for which to keep history, as well as the "limit" to the history to be held

-The JavaScript client then uses the WAMP meta API for event history that is implemented by Crossbar.io:
+The JavaScript client then calls into the WAMP meta API `wamp.subscription.get_events` to retrieve event history:

 ```javascript
 session.subscribe('com.example.oncounter',